 As described further in Note 4, "Discontinued Operations," on January 17, 2023, the Company entered into the AHP Merger Agreement, pursuant to which the Buyer agreed to buy, and the Company agreed to sell, AHP.
-The Company received \$750,000 upon signing of the AHP Merger Agreement, the \$31,381 Stub Period Reimbursement (defined below) in March 2023, \$1,750,000 (\$1,540,000 net after commissions) during June, July and August 2023 for meeting 100% of the participating physician transfer milestones outlined in the AHP Merger Agreement, and \$1,873,993 (\$1,186,231 net after commissions and other expenses) related to AHP's Plan Year 2022 MSSP shared savings.
-The Company may also receive future proceeds under the AHP Merger Agreement comprised of (i) up to \$500,000 from the Buyer's plan year 2023 (and if necessary, 2024) MSSP Shared Savings to reimburse amounts advanced to participating physicians at signing, and (ii) proceeds from sale of shares of the Buyer's common stock if the Buyer completes an initial public offering by February 1, 2025.
+Since the sale date, the Company has received the following proceeds: (i) \$750,000 upon signing of the AHP Merger Agreement, (ii) \$31,381 in March 2023 for the Stub Period Reimbursement, (iii) \$1,750,000 (\$1,540,000 net after commissions) in Incremental Cash Consideration during June, July and August for meeting participating physician transfer milestones, (iv) \$1,873,993 gross (\$1,186,231 net after commissions) in October 2023 from the 2022 MSSP Consideration, and (v) \$500,000 (\$325,000 net after payments to participating physicians and commissions) in November 2024 from the Physician Advance Consideration.
+The Company may receive future proceeds comprised of proceeds from sale of shares of the Buyer if the Buyer completes an initial public offering by May 1, 2025.

-During the year ended December 31, 2023, the Company also (i) received net proceeds from the issuance of notes payable to related parties and third parties totaling \$2,481,749 for the issuance of 19 separate notes payable and made repayments on existing and new notes payable to related parties and third parties totaling \$2,507,662, and (ii) received \$850,000 proceeds from the sale of its common stock.
+During the year ended December 31, 2024, the Company also (i) received net proceeds from the issuance of notes payable to related parties and third parties totaling \$3,605,000 and made repayments on existing and new notes payable to related parties and third parties totaling \$1,109,261, and (ii) received \$405,000 proceeds from the sale of its common stock.

 On July 5, 2022, the Company entered into a Standby Equity Purchase Agreement (the "SEPA") with YA II PN, Ltd. ("Yorkville") (See Note 13, "Shareholders' Equity," below for additional information on the SEPA).
 Pursuant to the SEPA, the Company shall have the right to sell to Yorkville up to 30,000,000 of its shares of common stock, par value \$0.0001 per share, at the Company's request any time during the three-year commitment period set forth in the SEPA.
 Because the purchase price per share to be paid by Yorkville for the shares of common stock sold by the Company to Yorkville pursuant to the SEPA, if any, will fluctuate based on the market prices of the Company's common stock during the applicable pricing period, the Company cannot reliably predict the actual purchase price per share to be paid by Yorkville for those shares, or the actual gross proceeds to be raised by the Company from those sales, if any.
-During the year ended December 31, 2023, the Company sold 225,000 shares of common stock under the SEPA, receiving \$18,765 in proceeds, all of which was applied to the balance of a July 19, 2022 promissory note payable to Yorkville that was retired in March 2023.
+During the year ended December 31, 2023, the Company sold 225,000 shares of common stock under the SEPA, receiving \$18,765 in proceeds, all of which was applied to the balance of a then-outstanding promissory note payable to Yorkville.
+The Company has not made any draws pursuant to the SEPA since January 2023.

-Without raising additional capital, either via additional advances made pursuant to the SEPA or from other sources, there is substantial doubt about the Company's ability to continue as a going concern through April 1, 2025.
+Without raising additional capital, either via additional advances made pursuant to the SEPA or from other sources, there is substantial doubt about the Company's ability to continue as a going concern through March 31, 2026.
 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
 This basis of presentation contemplates the recovery of the Company's assets and the satisfaction of liabilities in the normal course of business.